Word Embedding A Powerful Tool — How To Use Word2Vec GloVe, FastText

 Through various metrics, it has been demonstrated that these vectors are more accurate than Word2Vec vectors.

 The most notable enhancement to FastText is the N-gram feature, which addresses the OOV (out-of-vocabulary) problem.
 For instance, the word “aquarium” can be broken down into “aq/aqu/qua/uar/ari/riu/ium/um>,” where “<” and “>” denote the beginning and end of the word, respectively.
 Though the word embedder may not immediately recognise the word “Aquarius,” it can infer its meaning.
-This can be done from fact that the words “aquarium” and “Aquarius” share a common root.
+This can be done because the words “aquarium” and “Aquarius” share a common root.

 How to use word embeddings in your projects